-TeamViewer Business and Microsoft Intune both compete in the remote access and device management space.
-TeamViewer stands out with superior remote control capabilities, particularly in cross-platform compatibility, while Microsoft Intune excels in device management and security, ideal for organizations within the Microsoft ecosystem.
+TeamViewer Business and Microsoft Intune both compete in the remote support and device management market.
+TeamViewer may have an advantage in remote support with its robust capabilities, while Microsoft Intune excels in device management within the Microsoft ecosystem.

 Everything we've gained from it makes my job easier day after day, and I see value in it as an engineer.